 Can the Queen in chess move like a horse?

-Although the Queen is the most powerful piece on the board, it cannot jump over other pieces like how the horse would.
+Although the Queen is the most powerful piece on the board, she cannot jump over other pieces like how the horse would.
 The Queen moves in a straight line while the Knight moves in an “L” shaped path.

 Can you have two Queens in chess?

 You can have as many Queens on the chessboard, a Maximum of 9 Queens (theoretically).
 In a chess match, you only get one Queen.
 A second queen can be born once any of your pawns reaches the other side of the board.

 Can a Queen take a Queen in chess?